What is a Back Spasm?

 Sometimes spinal specialists perform myelogram and electromyography to test the nerve impulses of the patient.
 These diagnostic tests, when done together, help to identify and diagnose possible disc problems and causes of a back spasm.

-How do Neurosurgeons treat a Back Spasm?
+How do Fort Worth Neurosurgeons treat a Back Spasm?

 Treatment of a back spasm involves treating the underlying causes first.
 This depends upon the duration and severity of the back pain.
-Physicians suggest patients with back spasms due to an injury apply ice or heat therapy for initial pain relief.
+Fort Worth Neurosurgeons suggest patients with back spasms due to an injury apply ice or heat therapy for initial pain relief.
 Ice therapy helps to decrease inflammation, while heat increases the blood flow.
 Most patients with back spams respond well to conservative treatment.
 Other treatment options may include (Traeger et al., 2014):

 - Pain medication: This includes over-the-counter (OTC) non-steroidal anti-inflammatories (NSAIDs) to treat a sudden, painful back spasm.